COVID-19 November Updates

 Happening Across State Government

-- The Michigan Department of Labor and Economic Opportunity announced their “Back To Michigan” series of eight virtual job fairs for people interested in relocating back to Michigan, will be hosted by community partners throughout the state from November 17-24.
+- The Michigan Department of Labor and Economic Opportunity announced their “Back To Michigan” series of eight virtual job fairs for people interested in relocating back to Michigan, which will be hosted by community partners throughout the state from November 17-24.

 During each of the eight virtual events – which are free to attend – job seekers can talk one-on-one with recruiters from organizations with immediate talent needs, and community ambassadors will be on hand to answer questions for those who may be considering a move back to Michigan.